Last Updated on July 21, 2022 by Michelle Ball

 With these offenses, it is completely up to the school or district’s DISCRETION whether to proceed with suspension OR expulsion or… nothing.

-However, just because these school offenses don’t carry mandated expulsion recommendations in the Education Code does not mean school districts do not put kids up for expulsion for any or all of the above.
+However, just because these school offenses don’t carry mandated expulsion recommendations in the Education Code does not mean school districts do not put students up for expulsion for any or all of the above.
 They do, and they often put them up under more than one category.